Bryan Kirby Convicted Of Causing Deadly Crash While Going 120 MPH And Livestreaming On Facebook

 “The incredibly reckless actions of this defendant caused the death of an innocent victim,” said District Attorney Brian Mason.
 “He not only acted in a manner that ultimately caused someone’s death, he livestreamed it on social media for the world to see.”

 Kirby will be sentenced on Sept.
-10 at 9:30 a.m.MORE NEWS: Colorado Doctor Calls Drop In Deaths For Some Common Cancers 'A Celebration For The Medical Community'
+10 at 9:30 a.m.MORE NEWS: Denver Weather: Another Day With Bad Air And No Improvement In Sight

 Hamilton was 67.